 Nick: So you’re going to ask about the janitorial services?

 Keith: Exactly.
 Now what brand of mop do you use, Nick?

 Keith: All right, well obviously you are a graphic artist here at ENX2.
 And you do a lot of beautiful, beautiful work.
 I’m always impressed with what I see coming across your desk.
 It’s always different, it’s always good.
 So what do you think is good design?
-What is the hallmarks of good design?
+What are the hallmarks of good design?

 Nick: Something that definitely gets the message across easily.
 Something that can convey emotion, get the viewer thinking about it.
 Definitely something that makes them stop and think and catches their attention.
 Sometimes something very simple where the message is clearly seen.

 Keith: When you are making these designs, I often wonder this, where do you get your inspiration?
 Where does all that come from?

 Nick: Just either viewing clients’ websites to get the feel of what their whole vibe is.
 I also will look on blogs, design blogs, to get new ideas of what other people are doing, seeing the latest techniques that make something really pop in design.
 Also past work that has been done for the client by other designers here at ENX2.
 Little bit of everything, you know?